Sleavely/CheckOnce.js/README.md

 var Notifier = new CheckOnce(function(){
   // Some code to check for notifications here. yourAjaxFunctionWithCallback(function(data){
-    // When you receive your response, do something once.. new Notification('The server says: '+data.message);
+    // When you receive your response, show desktop notification once. new Notification(data.user +' says '+ data.message);
   });
 });
 ```